dmytro-bilokha/package-challenge/README.md

 ## Solution Description
 The solution developed consists of following main logical blocks:
-l.
-Packaging Task Parser.
+1. Packaging Task Parser.
-l.
-Packaging Task Solver.
+1. Packaging Task Solver.
-l.
-Packer.
+1. Packer.

 ### Packaging Task Parser
 The goal of the parser is to try to parse one line which represents a packaging task and either return object